Janusirsasana: Meaning, Steps, and Benefits

 Janusirsasana Meaning

 Janusirsasana is the combination of three Sanskrit terms: Janu, Siras or Sirsa, and Asana.
 Janu means knee.
 Siras means head.
-Every one knows what Asana is.
-Hence, Janusirsasana is Knee Head Pose.
-For easy understanding it is commonly translated into English as Head to Knee Forward Bending Pose.
+Everyone knows what Asana is.
+Hence, Janusirsasana is a Knee Head Pose.
+For easy understanding, it is commonly translated into English as Head to Knee Forward Bending Pose.

 Janusirsasana step-by-step Procedure

-Persons who have the following issue should avoid this posture.
+Persons who have the following issues should avoid this posture.

 - Sciatica